This section covers:

 And here’s one where we have a removable discontinuity in the rational inequality, so we have to make sure we skip over that point:

+Here are more complicated ones, where the absolute value may need to be multiplied by other variables (think of if you had to cross multiply).
 Notice how it’s best to separate the inequality into two separate inequalities: one case when x is positive, and the other when x is negative.
 Notice also how we had to use the Quadratic Formula to get the critical points when x is negative:

 Here’s one more that’s a bit tricky, since we have two expressions with absolute value in it.
 In this case, we have to separate in four cases, just to be sure we cover all the possibilities.